Marker Logo

 this page online

-, on the left when traveling north.
+Sacajawea Cemetery.
 Touch for map.
 Marker is in this post office area: Fort Washakie WY 82514, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Mrs. Maggie Richards and Mrs. Hall (a few steps from this marker); The Right Rev. George Maxwell Randall, D.D. (within shouting distance of this marker); Sacajawea Cemetery (about 300 feet away, measured in a direct line); a different marker also named Sacajawea (about 300 feet away); The Shoshone-Episcopal Mission Boarding School (approx. half a mile away); Block House (approx. 1.4 miles away); Washakie (approx. 1½ miles away); Fort Washakie World War II Veterans Memorial (approx. 1.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Mrs. Maggie Richards and Mrs. Hall (a few steps from this marker); The Right Rev. George Maxwell Randall, D.D. (within shouting distance of this marker); Sacajawea Cemetery (about 300 feet away, measured in a direct line); a different marker also named Sacajawea (about 300 feet away); The Shoshone-Episcopal Mission Boarding School (approx. half a mile away); Block House (approx. 1.4 miles away); Washakie (approx. 1½ miles away); Fort Washakie World War II Veterans Memorial (approx. 1.8 miles away).
 Touch for a list and map of all markers in Fort Washakie.

 Regarding Sacajawea.
 Also spelled Sakakawea or Sacagawea.